SMAPPNYU/smappboard/README.md

 #/sample/data_set_name

-get you samples of a dataset from the most recent file for dataset_name
+get you samples of a dataset from the most recent file for dataset_name.

 #how to add terms to a dataset stream: